-Tags Attributes Description name Name of the sections to embed.
+Tags Attributes Description Memory layout statement.
+Embeds all sections matching the given sectionRef name starting at the current cursor address. file Select only sections defined in a linker unit matching the given file name.
+The file name is the simple name without any file separator, e.g. bsp.o or mylink.lsc.
+Link units may be object files within archive units. name Name of the sections to embed.
 When the name ends with , all sec- tions starting with the given name are embedded (name completion), except sections that are embedded in another sectionRef using the ex- act name (without completion). symbol Optional.
 Only embeds the section targeted by the given symbol.
 This is the only way at link level to embed a specific section whose name is not unique. force Optional.
 Deprecated.
 Replaced by the rootSection tag.
 The only allowed value is true.
 By default, for compaction, the linker embeds only what is needed.
 Setting this attribute will force the linker to em- bed all sections that appear in all loaded relocatable files, even sec- tions that are not targeted by a symbol. sort Optional.
 Specifies that the sections must be sorted in memory.
 The value can be: - order : the sections will be in the same order as the input files - name : the sections are sorted by their file names - unit : the sections declared in an object file are grouped and sorted in the order they are declared in the object file u4 Binary section statement.
-Describes the four next raw bytes of the U4 section.
+Describes the four next raw bytes of the section.
 Bytes are organized in the endianness of the target ELF ex- ecutable. value Expression must be resolved to a constant after the full load of the lsc file (32 bits value). file Binary section statement.
 Fills the section with the given expression.
-1116 Bytes are organized in the endianness of the target ELF executable. size Expression defining the number of bytes to be filled. value Expression must be resolved to a constant after the full load of the lsc file (32 bits value).
+1110 Bytes are organized in the endianness of the target ELF executable. size Expression defining the number of bytes to be filled. value Expression must be resolved to a constant after the full load of the lsc file (32 bits value).

-Table 5 - continued from previous page Table 5 - continued from previous page ---------------------------------------- ------- --------------- ------ ---------- ------
+Table 5 - continued from previous page ------- --------------- ------ ---------- ------